Mental Disorders And Drug Abuse In Teens

 Teens with untreated ADHD are three times more likely to suffer from drug or alcohol addiction as adults.
 Treating ADHD and co-occurring drug abuse while teens are young is crucial to preventing full-fledged addictions from forming.

-Treating Teen Addiction and Co-Occurring Disorders
+Treating Teen Addiction And Dual Diagnosis

 Some addiction rehabs may not treat underlying mood disorders.
 Additionally, mental health counseling might not treat co-occurring drug abuse.
-To keep teens with co-occurring disorders from “falling between the cracks,” it’s important to treat both disorders at once.
+To keep teens with co-occurring disorders from falling between the cracks, it’s important to treat both disorders at once.

 Teens diagnosed with co-occurring disorders typically aren’t successful in traditional addiction treatment programs.
 Treatment approaches like the 12-step recovery model may be too confrontational for teens with a dual diagnosis.
 The stress these teens suffer in such programs can be counterproductive to addiction recovery.